JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 ![05](./images/05.png)

-We look at the SelectAll method first:
+In the `BlogPostDataStore.cs`, we look at the SelectAll method first:

 ```csharp
 public IEnumerable<BlogPost> SelectAll()